Jane Tucker, M.D.

-Jane Tucker, M.D., is an associate professor in the Department of Family and Community Medicine and the medical director of the SLUCare Clinical FCM practice.
+Jane Tucker, M.D., is an associate professor in the Department of Family and Community Medicine and the medical director of SLUCare Population Health and Community and the clinical FCM practice.
 She has practiced family medicine for over 30 years in a variety of settings including rural, underserved and urban locations in Canada and the United States.
 She is passionate about optimizing the quality of patient care and innovations in patient care delivery.

 Kelly Everard, Ph.D., is an associate professor and director of medical student education in the Department of Family and Community Medicine.
 She earned her master’s degree in counseling psychology and doctoral degree in educational psychology at the University of Kentucky.
 Dr. Everard has over 25 years of experience in education, academic medicine and faculty development.
 She is dedicated to teaching medical students to help them become the best physicians they can be.

 Professor and Director of Community Medicine, Family and Community Medicine

 Fred Rottnek, M.D., MA.H.C.M., is a professor and director of the Division of Community Medicine as well as the program director for the addiction medicine fellowship.
 He graduated from SLU School of Medicine, Family Medicine Residency in St. Louis, and the Aquinas Institute of Theology.
 He is board-certified in family medicine and addiction medicine.
 His clinical practice includes addiction medicine and correctional health care.
 He thrives when working with interprofessional teams across campus and with community partners that advance justice in policy and practice in health care systems.

 Jeffrey F. Scherrer, Ph.D.